 This is most assuredly not a complete model of panic, it is just one sloppy example.
-The list of thoughts, feelings, and ideas that we can incorporate into a problematic avoidance strategy is endless, and we haven’t even begun to consider the effects of biology, personal history, social context, and contingencies from the outside world.
+The list of thoughts, feelings, and ideas we can incorporate into a counterproductive avoidance strategy is endless, and we haven’t even begun to consider the effects of biology, personal history, social context, and contingencies from the outside world.

 Language Is a Two-Edged Sword

 Wilson et al. (2001) summed up the trap of language wonderfully:

 “Thus comes the paradox that a species that has by far the fewest contacts with direct sources of pain… through language is able to suffer with a degree of intensity, constancy and pervasiveness that is literally unimaginable in the nonhuman world.
 Because of [bi-directionality], we can judge ourselves and find ourselves to be wanting; we can imagine ideals and find the present to be unacceptable by comparison; we can reconstruct the past; we can worry about imagined futures; we can suffer with the knowledge that we will die.”

 Language is obviously not the only thing that separates us from other animals, but it is one of the most easily quantified.
 The same words and symbols that have helped us conquer the world seem to bring a kind of pain that only humans can experience.

 RFT is a far-cry from the old communication models to which most of us have become accustomed, and this little essay falls far short of capturing the theory’s richness.